Guy Van Duser

-Guy Van Duser (born 1948) is an American jazz and folk guitarist.
+Guy Van Duser (born July 9, 1948) is an American jazz and folk guitarist.
 He recorded for Rounder from the 1970s to the 1990s and often appeared on the radio show A Prairie Home Companion.

 His guitar arrangement of "The Stars and Stripes Forever" was played by Chet Atkins.
-Van Duser has been a professor of guitar at Berklee College of Music.
+Van Duser is a professor of guitar at Berklee College of Music.